amiaiorg/Ami/README.md

-# Welcome to the Ami Foundation Project Name Project
+# Welcome to the Ami Project

 ## Our Mission